stefanbirkner/fake-sftp-server-rule/README.md

 [Apache SSHD](http://mina.apache.org/sshd-project/index.html) project.

 Fake SFTP Server Rule is published under the
 [MIT license](http://opensource.org/licenses/MIT).
+It requires at least Java 8.
+Please
-It uses Java 8.
-Please [open an issue](https://github.com/stefanbirkner/fake-sftp-server-rule/issues/new) if you want to use it with an older version of Java.
+[open an issue](https://github.com/stefanbirkner/fake-sftp-server-rule/issues/new)
+if you want to use it with an older version of Java.